Vokerlee/compiler-course-mipt/nCPU/README.md

 # nCPU usage guide

+**Almost the whole codebase of the project was written in the 1st semester (1st year) of study at MIPT.**

 nCPU is a version of stack-based assembly language (there is no command `mov`).

 * [The usage of instruction set](#the-usage-of-instruction-set)